Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amd/pds_vdpa.rst

 Support
 =======

-For general Linux networking support, please use the netdev mailing list, which is monitored by Pensando personnel::
+For general Linux networking support, please use the woke netdev mailing list, which is monitored by Pensando personnel::

   netdev@vger.kernel.org

-For more specific support needs, please use the Pensando driver support email::
+For more specific support needs, please use the woke Pensando driver support email::

   drivers@pensando.io